 Please limit your poster size to 32"x 44".
 Orientation can be either portrait or landscape; each presenter will have a 4x4 foot space for their poster, which will provide a place to hang the poster and other information such as handouts or business cards.
 Presenters are required to assemble and disassemble their own poster and to provide tacks or push pins to hang their poster.
 Poster presenters should attend the Poster Session at the meeting to answer questions.
 Breaks and socials will be organized around the Posters to encourage discussion between attendees and poster presenters.

 All presenters will receive an e-mail confirmation of their abstract submission and acceptance or placement on a waiting list within two weeks of abstract submission.
 Notification of the time and place of presentation or poster will be sent in late January, after the conference schedule is complete.

-Please email your abstracts to the appropriate Program Chair below by December 16th, 2016:
+Please email your abstracts to the appropriate Program Chair below by December 22, 2023:

-Oral and poster presentations for fisheries: Ryan Follmuth, RFollmuth@azgfd.gov
+Send fisheries oral and poster presentations to Zach Beard: zbeard@azgfd.gov

-Oral and poster presentations for wildlife (excluding the student oral presentation competition): Kerry Mower, kerry.mower@state.nm.us
+Send wildlife oral and poster presentations (excluding the student oral presentation competition) to: wildlifeJAMabstract@gmail.com